dimmyvi/tigress-sample-implementation/draft-tigress-sample-implementation.md

 - DCK - Digital Car Key
 - AP - Application Processor
 - TTL - Time To Live
+- AAA - Apple Anonymous Attestation - a subtype of WebAuthn {{WebAuthn-2}}
+- PKI - public Key Infrastructure
+- UUID - a unique identifier defined in {{!RFC4122}}
+- SMS - Short Message Service
+- OS - Operating System

-# Sample Implementation - Digital CarKey sharing example.
+# Sample Implementation - Digital Car Key sharing example.

-- An owner device (Sender) starts sharing flow with selection of credential entitlements for the key shared - e.g. access entitlements (allow open the car, allow start the engine, allow to drive the car), time of sharing - e.g. from 09/01/2022 to 09/03/2022, then generates a KeyCreationRequest (per CCC spec).
+- An owner device (Sender) starts sharing flow with selection of credential entitlements for the key shared - e.g. access entitlements (allow open the car, allow start the engine, allow to drive the car), time of sharing - e.g. from 09/01/2022 to 09/03/2022, then generates a KeyCreationRequest (per {{CCC-Digital-Key-30}} ).

-- The owner device generates a new symmetric encryption key (Secret) and encrypts the data.
-Then generates an attestation blob, that follows a WebAuthn API, specific to Apple - AAA (Apple Anonymous Attestation), which covers the encrypted content.
-Owner device makes a call to Relay server (Intermediary) - createMailbox, passing over the encrypted content, device attestation, mailbox configuration (mailbox time-to-live, access rights - RWD), preview (display information) details, it’s push notification token and a unique deviceClaim.
+- The owner device generates a new symmetric encryption key (Secret) and encrypts the data of KeyCreationRequest.
+Then generates an attestation data, that follows a WebAuthn API {{WebAuthn-2}}, specific to Apple - AAA, which covers the encrypted content.
+Owner device makes a call to Relay server (Intermediary) - createMailbox, passing over the encrypted content, device attestation, mailbox configuration (mailbox time-to-live, access rights - Read/Write/Delete), preview (display information) details, its push notification token and a unique deviceClaim.

-- Relay server verifies device attestation using WebAuthn verification rules specific to AAA, including verifying device PKI certificate in attestation blob.
+- Relay server verifies device attestation using WebAuthn verification rules specific to attestation data used, including verifying device PKI certificate in attestation blob.
 Relay server creates a mailbox, using mailboxConfiguration received in the request and stores encrypted content in it.

-- The mailbox has a time-to-live, time, when it is to expire and be deleted by the Relay server.
-This time is limited by the value that can be considered both sufficient to complete the transfer and secure to against brute force attacks on the encrypted content the content - e.g. 48 hours.
+- The mailbox has a time-to-live which defines when it is to expire and be deleted by the Relay server.
+This time is limited by the value that can be considered both sufficient to complete the transfer and secure to against brute force attacks on the encrypted content - e.g. 48 hours.

-- Relay server generates a unique mailboxIdentifier value, that is hard to predict - e.g. using GUID - and builds a full URL (shareURL) referencing the mailbox - e.g. "www.example.com/v1/m/2bba630e-519b-11ec-bf63-0242ac130002", which it returns to the Owner device.
+- Relay server generates a unique mailboxIdentifier value, that is hard to predict - e.g. using UUID - and builds a full URL (shareURL) referencing the mailbox - e.g. "https://www.example.com/v1/m/2bba630e-519b-11ec-bf63-0242ac130002", which it returns to the Owner device.

-- Owner device locally stores the shareURL and the Secret and sends the shareURL with optional vertical in URL parameter and mandatory secret in Fragment part (e.g. "www.example.com/v1/m/2bba630e-519b-11ec-bf63-0242ac130002?v=c#hXlr6aRC7KgJpOLTNZaLsw==") to the Friend’s device (Receiver) over SMS.
+- Owner device locally stores the shareURL and the Secret and sends the shareURL with optional vertical in URL parameter and mandatory secret in Fragment part (e.g. "https://www.example.com/v1/m/2bba630e-519b-11ec-bf63-0242ac130002?v=c#hXlr6aRC7KgJpOLTNZaLsw==") to the Friend’s device (Receiver) over SMS.

 - Friend device receives the shareURL in SMS, messaging application makes an automatic GET call to shareURL (excluding Fragment part - Secret) - and fetches a preview (Display Information) html page with OpenGraph tags in the head: